KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 **Note:** This initial setup step runs in your WSL terminal (not in Docker) because it creates the initial project structure.
 All subsequent development will happen in Docker containers.

+**Pre-check (avoid conflicts):**
+- Run `ls -A frontend`.
+If you see existing files (e.g., `Dockerfile.dev`, `src/`, `package.json`), the Next.js scaffold already exists—skip this step and proceed to the configuration steps below.
+- If you intentionally need to recreate the app, scaffold into a new empty directory (e.g., `frontend-new`) or move/remove the existing files first; `npx create-next-app` will fail in a non-empty folder.

 **Command (run in WSL terminal):**
 ```bash
 cd frontend